lsst/LDM-463/index.rst

     psf = butler.get('calexp.psf', dataId={...})

-Simiarly, you can put just the psf of the calexp by calling:
+Similarly, you can put just the psf of the calexp by calling:

 .. code-block:: python